troyhacks/MoonLight/docs/moonbase/module/drivers.md

 Sends led signals to the pins / outputs as defined in the layout nodes.
 This is an alternative to the FastLED driver and uses I2S as the protocol / perephiral to drive the pins.

-* **Max Power**: max amount of power in watts to send to LEDs.
-Default 10: 5V * 2A = 10W (so it runs fine on USB)
-* **Light preset**: Defines the channels per light and color order
+* **Max Power**and **Light preset**: See Art-Net driver.
-    * RGB to BGR for 3 lights per channel, RGB lights, GRB is default
-    * RGBW for Par Lights
-    * GRBW for LEDs with white channel like SK6812.
-    * MH* for Moving Heads lights - WIP
-    * Note: Currently, if using multiple drivers, all drivers need the same Light preset.
+    * 🚨: Currently, if using multiple drivers, all drivers need the same Light preset !!
+    * 🚨: Only the first 4 channels of the DMX type light presets will be shown (🚧)

 ### Virtual driver ☸️ 🚧